Financial planning tools and services to put you on the path to the future you want

 Get to know the people behind the company and the mission behind the work

 Offer financial wellness to the people at the heart of your business

-What is FIRE?
-It stands for “Financial Independence / Retiring Early” – in a nutshell it’s about making some significant lifestyle choices immediately to try to achieve financial independence as quickly as possible.
-For most followers it’s actually more about mindfulness, frugality and simplicity – not just about money and financial independence.
+“FIRE” stands for Financial Independence Retire Early for a group of fired-up young people.
+In a nutshell, it’s about making some significant lifestyle choices immediately to try to achieve financial independence as quickly as possible.
+For most followers, it’s actually more about mindfulness, frugality and simplicity – not just about money and financial independence.

 FIRE – Financial Independence Retire EarlyMost people planning for retirement have been working and savings their whole lives and start their thinking around the question “How much do I need?”
-Implicit in that question are a lot of assumptions around their current lifestyle, cost of living, where they will live and what they will do with their time.
+Implicit in that question are a lot of assumptions around their current lifestyle, cost of living, where they will live, and what they will do with their time.

-Having read the stories from people who are following the FIRE lifestyle – they are generally living in low cost areas and practice extreme frugality, so that they don’t need to accumulate millions to achieve financial independence.
-(Although some of them have turned writing about their story into a good business since the idea of achieving financial independence is appealing to a lot of people.)
+Having read the stories from people who are following the FIRE lifestyle, they are generally living in low cost areas and practice extreme frugality, so that they don’t need to accumulate millions to achieve financial independence.
+(Although some of them have turned writing about their story into a good business, since the idea of achieving financial independence is appealing to a lot of people.)

 I’ve been reading a lot of blogs from people living the FIRE lifestyle and thought the following list would provide a good overview.

 What may not work for more traditional people:

 As someone who has lived around Silicon Valley for many years, I’ve met a number of people who have achieved temporary financial independence.
 There are many people around here who have made million dollar plus paydays from startups, but it’s amazing how quickly the extremely high cost of living here and the willingness to take risk (by speculative investing which is part of the culture here) brings people back into the corporate workforce, where in most other places they would remain financially independent.